How Much Does It Cost to Make an App Like Periscope

 Video hosting from Google supports live broadcasts for several years, but this Internet giant decided to enter the mobile live streaming market not so long ago.
 YouTube apps can be especially interesting to popular bloggers with a large subscriber base because live video streaming on YouTube allows earning through advertising, and quite well!
 Among the main features, we can name a possibility to create private broadcasts (available only through a link) and save all the records made so that one can later process and publish them.

 As for Periscope, many people call it the "Meerkat's killer".
 Developers had taken into account all claims of users to this competitor and worked on the security problem.
 First of all, the application allows saving broadcasts (records are available for 24 hours).
 In addition, there is a possibility to manually delete these records and create private broadcasts that only certain subscribers can see.
 Also, there is a general rating (“most loved”), which is formed by the number of received likes.
-No wonder that Periscope is so much in demand!
+No surprise Periscope is so much in demand!

 So you are right that you want to know how much it costs to make an app like Periscope, and how to develop the same service as efficiently as possible.